1957 Ramnad riots: Elections

-The Congress Reform Committee (CRC) was formed one month before the 1957 elections to the Lok Sabha and the Madras Legislative Assembly, and soon began cooperation with the All India Forward Bloc (AIFB) of U. Muthuramalingam Thevar.
+The Congress Reform Committee (CRC) was formed one month before the 1957 elections to the Lok Sabha and the Madras Legislative Assembly, and soon began cooperation with the All India Forward Bloc (AIFB) of U. Muthuramalinga Thevar.
 The CRC-AIFB combined contested 59 seats in the assembly election, 54 candidates from CRC, and five candidates from AIFB.
 There was also an informal agreement with the Communist Party of India, which did not oppose the CRC.

-In the 1957 general elections, U. Muthuramalingam Thevar had contested both the Srivilliputhur parliamentary seat and the Mudukulathur seat in the Madras legislative assembly.
+In the 1957 general elections, U. Muthuramalinga Thevar had contested both the Srivilliputhur parliamentary seat and the Mudukulathur seat in the Madras legislative assembly.
 He won both, defeating the Congress candidates.
 The combined CRC-AIFB formulated a 12-point election manifesto and emerged as the major opposition alliance in these elections, but could not defeat the Congress government.
 CRC won 14 seats and AIFB won three.
 Half of the seats won were from the Ramnad and Madurai districts.
 Following the election, a joint 'CRC opposition' group was formed in the legislative assembly, to counter the bid of the Dravida Munnetra Kazhagam (which had 16 seats) to hold the post of Leader of the Opposition.
 Soon five independent assembly members joined the CRC opposition group, and V.K.
 Ramaswamy Mudaliar was elected leader.
 After the election, Thevar chose to retain his parliamentary seat, and a by-election was called for the Mudukulathur assembly constituency.

 The by-election was held on 1 July, and when the results were released on 4 July, the situation in the area grew tense.
 The Forward Bloc candidate T.L.
 Sasivarna Thevar won the election.
-Gradually, incidents of violent clashes between Thevars (who generally supported the Forward Bloc) and pro-Congress Devendrakula Velalar began to occur.
+Gradually, incidents of violent clashes between Thevars (who generally supported the Forward Bloc) and pro-Congress Pallar began to occur.
 Initially these clashes were limited to a handful of villages, but after some time the violence spread throughout the constituency.
 In order to offer sacrifices to the Badrakali temple, the Maravars kidnapped 9 Dalit men from the Katamangalam village and took them.